 Switzerland and Tajikistan enjoy very good relations.
 Tajikistan has been a priority country for Swiss development cooperation since 1997.
-The two countries have conducted a bilateral dialogue about human rights since 2009.
+The two countries have conducted a bilateral dialogue on human rights since 2009.
+Tajikistan is also a partner in water diplomacy.

 Bilateral relations Switzerland–Tajikistan